jasperdevrient/waylayio.github.io/_posts/2015-09-15-pushing-data-from-raspberryPi.markdown

 ---
 layout:     post
-title:      "waylay Integration with Raspberry Pi"
+title:      "Integration with Raspberry Pi"
 date:       2015-09-15 10:19:06
 categories: integration
 ---

 That is easy! check out this [repo] [repo].
 There you will find a script that uses stream REST calls of waylay.
-Mix this with stream sensors and you have e2e IoT use case in not time.
+Mix this with stream sensors and you have e2e IoT use case in no time.
 Here is the [video][video]
 So, let's check the script that pushes the data:

 {% highlight javascript linenos %}